 This course consists of six 1.5 hour sessions plus one optional “make-up” class.
 All classes will be held in Armonk.
 An experienced AP Global teacher will cover all test topics in an easy-to-understand format.
-Classes begin in March and run through the week of the May exam.
+Classes begin in March and run through mid-May exam.

 Tuition for this course is $785.